 Holding the Balloons.

 Did you know you can ask to hold the balloons on Main Street?!
 You sure can.
+And it’s another one of those must have disney pictures!
 So ask if you can get a picture.
 These turn out really cute.
 I also like it when they hold them behind you as a backdrop so it’s all balloons around you!

 Rapunzel’s Sitting Area.